SFU-Archives/email-archiving/archivists/a-pre-transfer.md

 Always keep the Archives' transfer account empty between transfers.

-- It is generally better to process one transfer at a time through the account; this way, you can use the OfflineImap tool on the entire transfer account rather than on specific folders within it (the latter is more cumbersome).
+- It is generally better to process one transfer at a time through the account; this way, you can use the [OfflineImap tool](../overview/software.md#OfflineImap) on the entire transfer account rather than on specific folders within it (the latter is more cumbersome).

 - It is possible (but not preferred) to work on multiple transfers in the account at the same time, but make sure they are in separate top-level folders.

 Open the Archives' transfer account in Microsoft Office.

-- There may be some administrative or mail-list messages, e.g. notices that the sponsored is due for renewal; delete these.
+- There may be some administrative or mail-list messages, e.g. notices that the sponsored account is due for renewal; delete these.

 - If there any messages belonging to previous transfers, ensure that those transfers have really been completed; if yes, delete.